Debate On ICE Protests, Immigration, And Israel vs Iran!

 And Israel even knows that they have a nuclear program.

-So um it's just very interesting to me how they have an illegal program and are trying to stop Iran from having a legal program that's civilian that's allowed by international law, because there's many countries that are threshold states, just like uh Iran, Japan, Brazil, um a couple other countries that have the capability of making a nuclear weapon, but they don't necessarily have a nuclear program weapons grade yet.
+Because there's many countries that are threshold states, just like Iran, Japan, Brazil, a couple other countries that have the capability of making a nuclear weapon, but they don't necessarily have a nuclear program weapons grade yet.

-So, and I and I would argue, um we saw what happened when people gave up their nuclear weapons.
+So, and I would argue, we saw what happened when people gave up their nuclear weapons.

-Gaddafi tried, and Libya fell ten years later.
+Gaddafi tried, and Libya fell 10 years later.

 So, you know, I think if Israel has the right to defend itself, I think Iran also has the right to defend itself because they're a sovereign nation as well.

-Why is it that we prioritize Israel's ability to protect itself but not Iran's semi-orthodox Jew?
+Why is it that we prioritize Israel's ability to protect itself but not Iran's?

 Yep.